Kew (NSW)

 Kew lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the estimated population of the suburb of Kew (NSW) is around 1,924.
-This reflects an increase of 163 people since the 2021 Census, which reported a population of 1,761.
-The change is inferred from AreaSearch's estimation of the resident population at 1,862 following examination of the latest ERP data release by the ABS in June 2024, and an additional 53 validated new addresses since the Census date.
-This level of population equates to a density ratio of 93 persons per square kilometer.
-The suburb's 9.3% growth since the 2021 census exceeded the Rest of NSW (5.9%), indicating significant growth in the area.
-Population growth was primarily driven by interstate migration, contributing approximately 85.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Kew (NSW) is around 1,924, reflecting an increase of 163 people since the 2021 Census.
+This growth represents a 9.3% increase from the previous population of 1,761.
+The change was inferred from AreaSearch's estimation of the resident population at 1,862 following examination of ABS's latest ERP data release in June 2024, along with an additional 53 validated new addresses since the Census date.
+This results in a density ratio of 93 persons per square kilometer.
+Kew's growth rate exceeded that of both Rest of NSW (5.9%) and its SA4 region.
+Interstate migration contributed approximately 85.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where data is not available, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, an above median population growth is projected for the suburb until 2041, with an expected increase of 379 persons, reflecting a gain of 15.8% in total over the 17 years.
+According to demographic trends, the suburb is projected to experience above median population growth in national non-metropolitan areas.
+By 2041, the area is expected to increase by 377 persons, reflecting a gain of 16.4% over the 17 years.

 Frequently Asked Questions - Population